heptarch/heptarch.github.io/drafts/tarkovsky.md

 I found myself alone with the smell of anise and a feeling that the moon was laughing invisibly, far above.

-After two aimless weeks in Via di San Niccolò, two weeks of perfume, *branca menta*, and sunset rambles through Florence, a door would open

 <p align="center">
 ⁂</p>